wsierakowski/site-snacker/docs/PLAN.md

   - Preserve breadcrumbs and source information
   - Use standardized tag naming convention with `md_` prefix
   - Include source references in custom tags for media content
+  - Extract and preserve last modification date from HTML content

 ### 3. Content Processor Module
 - **Purpose**: Process images and audio in the markdown content